⏳ 16 min read · Last updated: August 2026

 - Inspect the undersides of leaves during your full reservoir change every 2 weeks.

-📋 Quick Reference: Herb Susceptibility to Aphids
+📋 Quick Reference: Which Herbs Attract Aphids Most

 - Not sure what is wrong yet → start with Early Signs of Aphids